BBOXX/MMDocs/source/index.html.md

 ### URL Parameters
 Name | description
 ---------- | -------
-providerId |  The Mobile Operator provider ID that initiated the request.
-This is the same for all requests. customerId |  A unqiue identifier that represents the customer who made the payment.
-Depending on the provider this can be an account number, email address, internal identifier
+provider_id |  The Mobile Operator provider ID that initiated the request.
+This is the same for all requests. customer_id |  A unqiue identifier that represents the customer who made the payment.
+Depending on the provider this can be an account number, email address, phone number or internal identifier

 ### Request Payload